 Though not necessarily a deal-breaker — both platforms look and feel great — it’s worth pointing out how the user experience differs between services.
 Pandora offers three different methods for playing music; a mobile application for Android or iOS, an in-browser player, or a downloadable desktop program (Pandora Plus or Premium only).
 With an easy-to-use interface and intuitive controls, each version provides largely the same experience.
 Users also have the ability to sort radio stations either alphabetically or by date for quick access.
 No matter which way you listen, you will have access to background information on the artist currently playing, listings of similar artists, and links for users to quickly buy any song that strikes their fancy.
 “Browse” and “My stations” sections allow you to quickly switch between listening and discovering.

-Spotify also offers three apps — web, desktop, and mobile for Android or iOS — and they all feature an incredibly polished user interface.
-The desktop version functions like iTunes (but less cluttered), meaning most people should find navigating it straightforward and intuitive.
+Spotify also offers three apps — web, desktop, and mobile for Android or iOS — and they each feature an incredibly polished user interface.
+The desktop version functions like iTunes (but is less cluttered), meaning most people should find navigating it straightforward and intuitive.
 Searching for music via the program’s search bar produces Google-like results, auto-generating artists, songs, or albums as you type.
 On both the mobile and desktop versions, the left item bar offers easy-to-access links to saved playlists, local files, downloaded songs, and Spotify Radio stations.
 When using the Browse feature, users have access to newly released music, daily curated music news, and a discovery tab that recommends new artists and songs based on a user’s listening history.
+The company has also continued to develop its radio-style algorithm, adding a feature called Endless Artist Radio, which are personalized playlists based on your listening history that are even downloadable for offline playback.
+Recently, Spotify added an artist-blocking feature, letting you prevent specific musicians from showing up on your playlists.
 There’s no denying that Spotify offers users a more well-rounded user experience, and its solid platform and slick interface make it an even more attractive option.
 Pandora’s no slouch, but Spotify reigns supreme here.

 Location: If you’re not located in the United States, go ahead and ignore Pandora altogether — it’s only available stateside following the removal of support in Oceania territories.
 Spotify, on the other hand, is available in a vast number of countries.